-★ Monitor caregiver program eligibility and appeals: Support the continued expansion of the Program of Comprehensive Assistance for Family Caregivers to veterans of all generations.
-Continue to monitor program changes to ensure that veterans and caregivers in need of heightened support receive the resources and care they require to live healthy and fulfilling lives.

-- ★ Address caregiver needs: Being a caregiver for a veteran often takes a toll on the caregiver's mental health.
+- ★ Monitor caregiver program eligibility and appeals: Support the continued expansion of the Program of Comprehensive Assistance for Family Caregivers to veterans of all generations.
+Continue to monitor program changes to ensure that veterans and caregivers in need of heightened support receive the resources and care they require to live healthy and fulfilling lives. - ★ Address caregiver needs: Being a caregiver for a veteran often takes a toll on the caregiver's mental health.
 Advance policies to ensure that caregivers are provided with adequate services for mental health and wellness, as well as resources to ensure that they can support themselves should their caregiving roles change. - ★ Plan for financial future: Many caregivers place their career ambitions on hold to support their loved ones and face long-term financial uncertainty, particularly into typical retirement age.
 Advance policies to help caregivers establish financial security as their caregiving roles evolve over time.

-ENHANCED QUALITY OF LIFE
+QUALITY OF LIFE

-- ★ Increase support for rural veterans: Improve the ability of rural veterans to access quality care and receive preventive care by improving access to broadband, increasing accessibility to quality community care, providing innovative health care delivery models, and decreasing IT burdens. - ★ Reduce healthcare disparities for underserved populations: Ensure that underserved veterans have equitable access to care and preventive services by focusing on social determinants of health, reducing health care disparities, and improving outreach to underserved veterans. - ★ Encourage independent living and accessibility: Remove barriers for warriors accessing adaptive recreational sports equipment through VA to help them improve their physical fitness and overall well-being.
-Support federal oversight of ADA compliance at state and local parks and recreational facilities to ensure accessibility for all warriors.
-Make air travel more accessible by supporting policies that improve the ability of veterans and other people with disabilities to travel on commercial airlines with dignity and safety.
+- ★ Increase support for rural veterans: Improve the ability of rural veterans to access quality care and receive preventive care by improving access to broadband, increasing accessibility to quality community care, providing innovative health care delivery models, and decreasing IT burdens. - ★ Reduce health care disparities for underserved populations: Ensure that underserved veterans have equitable access to care and preventive services by focusing on social determinants of health, reducing health care disparities, and improving outreach to underserved veterans. - ★ Encourage independent living and accessibility: Make air travel more accessible by supporting policies that improve the ability of veterans and other people with disabilities to travel on commercial airlines with dignity and safety.
+Promote the creation of adaptive trails and recreational opportunities at National Parks and public lands.
+Remove barriers for warriors accessing adaptive recreational sports equipment through VA to help them improve their physical fitness and overall well-being.
+Modernize VA home improvement grants to ensure warriors are able to adapt their homes to accommodate their disabilities.